virgesmith/neworder/doc/installation.md

 # Installation

-_So far only tested on Ubuntu 16.04/18.04_.
+_So far only tested on Ubuntu 16.04/18.04 and the ARC3 HPC platform_.
 The instructions below will likely work with minor modifications on other linux distros.

-Windows and OSX are not currently supported, but the long-term plan is to provide `CMake` build scipts for all 3 platforms.
+Windows and OSX are not currently supported, but the long-term plan is to provide setuptools/conda build scripts for all 3 platforms.
 Pull requests are welcome!

 ## Contents